pry/pry/README.markdown

 * Similarly `Pry.r()` only performs the Read section of the REPL, only returning the Ruby expression (as a string).
 It takes the same parameters as all the others.

-Pry supports a few commands inside the session itself:
+Pry supports a few commands inside the session itself; these are not methods and must start at the beginning of a line, with no whitespace in between.

+If you want to access a method of the same name, prefix the invocation by whitespace.

 * Typing `!` on a line by itself will refresh the REPL - useful for getting you out of a situation if the parsing process goes wrong.
-* `exit` or `quit` will end the current Pry session.
-Note that it will not end any containing Pry sessions if the current session happens to be nested.
+* `exit` or `quit` or `back` will end the current Pry session and go back to the calling process or back one level of nesting.
-* `#exit` or `#quit` will end the currently running program.
+* `exit_program` or `quit_program` will end the currently running
+  program.
+* `nesting` shows Pry nesting information.
+* `jump_to <nest_level>` or `exit_at <nest_level>` unwinds the Pry
+  stack (nesting level) until the appropriate nesting level is reached -- as per the output of `nesting`
+* `exit_all` breaks out of all Pry nesting levels and returns to the calling process.
-* You can type `Pry.into(obj)` to nest another Pry session within the current one with `obj` as the receiver of the new session.
+* You can type `Pry.start(obj)` or `obj.pry` to nest another Pry session within the current one with `obj` as the receiver of the new session.
 Very useful when exploring large or complicated runtime state.